Asceticism, such a strong word. When I think of it I’m reminded of the expression, self-torture. I couldn’t be so wrong! stoically speaking.

 Change and the betterment of the self can only happen when we stretch out just enough so that we are in territories not known to us previously.
 Going into what is unknown to us is the hard part.
 In this sense, askesis can be seen as self-torture because you are making yourself suffer in the way that you are forcing yourself to do something that you don’t like at least in the short-term, to make you better eventually.

 Practicing the violin or the guitar is easy in the sense that it’s easy to begin practice, you can just grab the guitar and start playing, certainly not well in the beginning but you get the idea.

 What about virtue?
-When do you know exactly that you are virtuous?
-With the violin, you’ll know you’re good when you play a Mozart piece or other.
-Stoicism is different because you are bettering (through askesis) your self (extremely complex).
+When can you know exactly when are you being virtuous?
+To give an example, with the violin, you know you’re good when you play a Mozart piece perfectly.
+Stoicism is different because you are bettering (through askesis) your self (extremely complex), an ever-changing entity.